-Level of Significance After Mitigation: Mitigation Measure 3.4-6 would ensure that archaeological monitoring would discover unanticipated archaeological resources, during construction, that will be identified, evaluated and treated promptly before they can be damaged or destroyed during construction, and reducing significant project-level impacts on archaeological resources that are historical resources under CEQA.
-Therefore, with mitigation, the Proposed Project would not have a considerable contribution to a cumulative impact on archaeological resources and would be considered less than significant.
+Level of Significance After Mitigation: Mitigation Measure 3.4-6 would ensure that archaeological monitoring would discover unanticipated archaeological resources, during construction, that will be identified, evaluated and treated promptly before they can be damaged or destroyed during construction, and reducing significant Project-level impacts on archaeological resources that are historical resources under CEQA.
+Therefore, with mitigation, the Proposed Project, considered together with other cumulative projects, would have a less than significant cumulative impact on archaeological resources.

-Impact 3.4-7: Construction of the Proposed Project, in conjunction with construction of other cumulative development, could have the potential to contribute to cumulative impacts on the significance of a Tribal Cultural Resource, defined in Public Resources Code section 21074.
+Impact 3.4-7: Construction of the Proposed Project, in conjunction with construction of other cumulative development, could have the potential to contribute to cumulative impacts on the significance of a Tribal Cultural Resource, defined in Public Resources Code Section 21074.
 (Less than Significant with Mitigation)

 The cumulative context for Tribal cultural resources is within the Gabrielino Tribal territory which encompasses land within Los Angeles County north to Thousand Oaks, east to Pomona, west to the coast and south to Long Beach.
 Their territory also extends into Orange County as far south as Costa Mesa.
 The City is included within the Gabrielino Tribal territory and has been subject to historic development within the City since the rancho period, with more wide scale development occurring at the turn of the century.
 The Gabrielino Tribal territory has been subject to wide scale development and redevelopment projects over the past several decades and is currently experiencing a high level of redevelopment projects.
-Known Tribal village locations, trade routes, and known significant prehistoric archaeological sites that have a higher potential to represent a Tribal cultural resource are mapped and documented between 2 and 5 miles from the Project Site.
+Known Tribal village locations, trade routes, and known significant prehistoric archaeological sites that have a higher potential to represent a Tribal cultural resource are mapped and documented between two to five miles from the Project Site.
 As such, development in these areas could have a significant impact to a Tribal cultural resource.
 Cumulatively, the large amount of development within the Tribal territory, especially development within known village locations, trade routes, and known significant prehistoric archaeological sites could have significant and unavoidable impacts to Tribal cultural resources.
 All related projects would, like the Proposed Project, be required to comply with regulatory requirements governing Tribal cultural resources, including consultation with California Native American Tribes where required under AB 52.
-Should an impact be identified the related projects would be required to comply with PRC section 21084.3, which would require avoidance and preservation or mitigation as defined in PRC section 21084.3(b).
+Should an impact be identified the related projects would be required to comply with PRC Section 21084.3 which would require avoidance and preservation or mitigation as defined in PRC Section 21084.3(b).